withreach/reach-sdk-checkout-web/README.md

 * re-attempt authorization

-On completion, the iframe is removed and the supplied callback function is called with an indication of authorization success or failure.
+On completion, the iframe is removed and the supplied callback function is called with an indication of authorization success or failure, e.g.
+`{ "authorized" : true }`.

 Note that the challenge can be attempted only once for a transaction, per the [3-D Secure v2 specification](https://www.emvco.com/emv-technologies/3d-secure/).